|

 Fast

-Full Index Scans
+Full Index Scans |

-Optimize multi-block I/O by setting the
+Optimize multi-block I/O by setting the parameter DB_FILE_MULTIBLOCK_READ_COUNT

-Partition pruning to reduce number of
+Partition pruning to reduce number of blocks visited

-pools and cache frequently used indexes/tables in the KEEP pool
+Consider the usage of multiple buffer pools and cache frequently used indexes/tables in the KEEP pool

-initiated most of the waits.
+Optimize the SQL statement that initiated most of the waits.
 The goal is to minimize the number of physical and logical reads.

 Should

-by a full table scan or index FFS?
+the statement access the data by a full table scan or index FFS?
 Would an index range or unique scan be more efficient?

 Does

-the query use the right driving
+the query use the right driving table?

 Are the

-for hash or merge join?
+SQL predicates appropriate for hash or merge join?

 If full scans are appropriate, can